unibuc-cs/premiere-dynabic/README.md

 Scientific topic: AI-based methods for game testing

-The scope of the project is to develop and evaluating techniques that automate visual analysis, test generation, and feedback processing, useful for game testing
+The scope of the project is to develop and evaluate techniques that automate visual analysis, test generation, and feedback processing, useful for game testing

 ## Results